ghostman2311/bookshelfRev/Cache-Management/index.md

 - What is refetchOnWindowFocus?
 - How to use errorBoundary in react query?
 Why do we even use it ?
 - What is retry in queryConfig?

+# UseMutation Errors

+- How to show error in useMutation ?
+- How to show custom error in useMutation?
+Why does useAysnc show error?
+Tell in brief.

+# Adding Spinner for the notes

+- How to add spinner for the notes?